Denmark Open

 The Denmark Open, or formerly known as Danish Open, is an annual badminton tournament held in Denmark and organized by Badminton Denmark.

-The Denmark Open was part of the BWF Super Series Premier from 2011 to 2017.
+It was part of the BWF Super Series from 2011 to 2017.
 BWF categorised it as one of the five BWF World Tour Super 750 events per the BWF events structure since 2018.

 History

 The tournament started in 1936 and it is now the world's second oldest badminton tournament.
 It was interrupted by World War II and was on hiatus from 1956 through 1964.
 It seeks to draw the top players from around the World.
 The tournament is usually played in late October each year.

 Locations

 Eleven locations have been chosen to host the tournament.
 The 2007 and 2008 tournaments were held in Arena Fyn in Odense.
 Since 2008, the tournaments have been held in Odense.